 Before joining RDS SC in 2017, Dia worked as a Research Fellow in ageing-related projects, University of Portsmouth.
 Before embarking on research, Dia was employed in a variety of NHS clinical settings in Brighton and Portsmouth, supporting adults and the elderly with stroke, dementia and mental health problems.
 She has also been a project worker implementing European integration projects, focusing on work-training and education for ex-drug addicts in Athens, Greece.

-My current research interests are: dementia; meaning of home; family carers; healthcare environments; ageing and later life; use of herbal medicine
+My current research interests are: dementia; homecare; meaning of home; family carers; healthcare environments; ageing and later life; use of herbal medicine